Your cart is currently empty!

 My name is Isa Rodriguez.
 I am a Queer, Venezuelan American artist based in Oklahoma City.

-Spouts and Bridges.
-I’m using contemporary ceramic techniques to reinterpret “pre-Columbian” gestures, like double-spout-and-bridge vessels (Nazca).
+For Spouts and Bridges (2025), I use contemporary ceramic techniques to reinterpret “pre-Columbian” gestures, like double-spout-and-bridge vessels (Nazca).
 By multiplying these gestures on a single pot, I’m creating futuristic forms whose function becomes increasingly complex and symbolic.

 Other Projects: